mottaquikarim/pycontent/content/topics/data_viz.md

 import pandas as pd

 import matplotlib.pyplot as plt
+%matplotlib inline
-%matplotlib inline # specific to Jupyter Notebooks & Colab* import seaborn as sns
+import seaborn as sns

 print('import successful')
 ```

-*`%matplotlib inline` tells Python to draw the figure inline with the code as opposed to making it available only as a downloadable .png file.
+**`%matplotlib inline`** is specific to Jupyter Notebooks & Colab.
+It tells Python to draw the figure inline with the code as opposed to making it available only as a downloadable .png file.

 ## Anatomy of a Plot

 The underlying elements of a plot:

 <img src="https://files.realpython.com/media/fig_map.bc8c7cabd823.png" style="margin: 0 auto; float: right;"/>

 [image source](https://realpython.com/python-matplotlib-guide/#the-matplotlib-object-hierarchy)

 * The **Figure** encompasses the axes as well as all its accompanying parts, i.e. the title, the legend, axis labels, etc.